Mylote History, Family Crest & Coats of Arms

 Early Origins of the Mylote family

 Important Dates for the Mylote family

 This web page shows only a small excerpt of our Mylote research.
-Another 147 words (10 lines of text) are included under the topic Early Mylote History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Mylote History in all our PDF Extended History products and printed products wherever possible.

 Mylote Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Millet, Millett and others.

 Early Notables of the Mylote family (pre 1700)

 More information is included under the topic Early Mylote Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mylote family to Ireland

 Some of the Mylote family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mylote family to the New World and Oceana
+Migration of the Mylote family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
-Among early immigrants bearing the name Mylote or a variant listed above were: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England
+Among early immigrants bearing the name Mylote or a variant listed above were: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England in 1635.